emacsmirror/quick-sdcv/README.md

 - [quick-sdcv.el @MELPA](https://melpa.org/#/sdcv)
 - The [sdcv](https://github.com/Dushistov/sdcv) command-line interface (prerequisite).

+Related links:
+- [How I use quick-sdcv to get the The Oxford English Dictionary entirely offline](https://github.com/jamescherti/quick-sdcv.el/discussions/6): Mingey, a *quick-sdcv* user, shares a workflow to get the Oxford English Dictionary entirely offline by combining *quick-sdcv* for rapid dictionary queries, *nov.el* for an EPUB reading experience, and *olivetti-mode* for distraction-free visual centering.
+This workflow transforms Emacs into a sophisticated research workstation where centuries of linguistic evolution are accessible at a single keystroke.

 Other Emacs packages by the same author:
 - [minimal-emacs.d](https://github.com/jamescherti/minimal-emacs.d): This repository hosts a minimal Emacs configuration designed to serve as a foundation for your vanilla Emacs setup and provide a solid base for an enhanced Emacs experience.
 - [compile-angel.el](https://github.com/jamescherti/compile-angel.el): **Speed up Emacs!** This package guarantees that all .el files are both byte-compiled and native-compiled, which significantly speeds up Emacs.